vgtomahawk/Charmanteau-CamReady/Code/README_CODE.txt

 Prerequisites:
 The following libraries are prerequisites for running our code
-- dynet (open source python NN framework with cpp backend) Link: http://dynet.readthedocs.io/en/latest/python.html
+- dynet version 2.0 (open source python NN framework with cpp backend) Link: http://dynet.readthedocs.io/en/latest/python.html
 - scipy
 - nltk
 - editdistance (Cython-implemented library, to compute Levenshtein edit distance, can be installed on pip)
+- tensorflow version 0.12

 Instructions To Run the Code:
 The main() function of our code is located in Code/barebones_enc_dec.py.
 The code can be run in various modes.
 We shall explain each of these modes here.
 The modes perform different experiments such as Cross-Validation, testing on D_BLIND etc. The code can be run as (starting from the root of the zip file):